pace-noge/riil-ai/README.md

 - Designed for extensibility and production use

 ___
->"eko-py: Where AI workflows are simple, robust, and future-proof."
+>"riil-ai: Where AI workflows are simple, robust, and future-proof."